The Conflict(s) in the Yemen(s)

 Within the Northern Fiver community, a new revivalist movement began in the 1990s.
 Officially, the group is called Ansar Allah, but it is most often colloquially referred to as the Houthis for its leader, Hussein Badreddin al-Houthi.
 The Houthis are steeped in Fiver Shi‘a revivalism.
 Their revivalist ideology is parochial since it mobilizes its followers using the historical memory of the Mutawakkilite Kingdom and its Imam.
 Their public advocacy, however, downplays this for pragmatic reasons, since the Fiver community is a minority in the whole of Yemen.
 Woven into their ideology of religious revivalism is also anti-imperialism/Westernism, anti-Zionism, and, although officially denied, patently obvious anti-Semitism.
 The Houthis began a violent insurgency in 2004 to overthrow the Republic of Yemen and its President, Ali Abdullah Saleh, who had been President since 1990 and happened to be a Fiver himself.

 Furthermore, since the end of the Yemeni Civil War of 1994, unrest continued throughout the country on the issue of the proper integration of the South, culminating in widespread protests against the South’s marginalization in 2007.
-The national government’s response to these protests was extremely violent, with arrests and the use of live ammunition to deal with protestors.
+The national government’s response to these protests was extremely violent, with arrests and the use of live ammunition to deal with protesters.
 This incident gave birth to the Southern Movement, which, at first, was a low-profile effort to organize towards a new Southern independence, once more.

 State Collapse and Civil War, Again